SALMON SHARKS - LAMNA DITROPIS

 - Day 1 - Travel day from Valdez, AK to Lodge.
 Depart at 12pm.
 Lunch not included.

-- Day 2-6 Shark snorkeling in the morning followed by diving.
+- Day 2-6 Shark snorkeling in the morning followed by 1-2 dives.
 We plan at least two dives per day (except travel days), but an exact number of dives cannot be given.
 It all depends on weather conditions and amount of time spent with sharks.
 On this expedition, shark time has priority over diving time.
 Day ends at 2pm and travel back to lodge.
 2pm-6pm is free time while tanks are refilled.
-One hour group skiff excursions after dinner to look for Black and Brown Bears.
+One hour group skiff excursions after dinner to look for topside animals.

 - Day 7 - Travel day back to Valdez, AK.
 Depart Lodge at 9am for Valdez.